Best Equity Release For Over 55s – No Fee Deals 2025

 What is the catch with equity release over 55?

-Equity release plans for those 55 or over are a great way to provide you with sensible retirement planning and the freedom and flexibility of having access to cash when needed.
+Equity release plans for those aged 55 or over are a great way to provide sensible retirement planning and the freedom and flexibility of accessing cash when needed.
 Still, there’s always that concern about being unable to repay.
-With lifetime mortgages, we offer both options – either pay back what was borrowed or receive regular interest payments.
+With lifetime mortgages, we offer two options: either repay the borrowed amount or receive regular interest payments.

 How can I avoid risks if I’m considering equity release?